10 Must-Have Travel Apps for 2019

 For every Changi or Incheon, there are a dozen Guangzhou, Addis Ababa, or Manila Airports to endure.

 Whether you’re stressed about finding your connecting flight, need to find a lounge in which to while away a few hours, or are just in dire need of a good meal or a shower – GateGuru is a fantastic resource.

-My particular favourite feature is the amenity list, which highlights the various restaurants and shops you’ll find within the airport.
+My particular favorite feature is the amenity list, which highlights the various restaurants and shops you’ll find within the airport.